FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners. Both can scan your car’s ECU for any fault code and clear and reset MIL.

 BlueDriver: If you’re a professional mechanic and looking for a compact wireless obd2 scanner then BlueDriver is the right choice.

-Apart from that, you can do live data monitoring, smog check, and read O2 sensor data, and ABS sensor data.
+Apart from that, you can do live data monitoring, smog check, and read O2 sensor data, and ABS sensor data

 3. Ease Of Use

-It’s easy to use tool that works with Android and iOS devices.
+The FIXD app is available on both Android and iOS devices.
 You can connect this device with your smartphone or tablet via Bluetooth and retrieve all data from the vehicle’s ECU.

-BlueDriver: If you’re experienced with car scanning then BlueDriver is your best friend.
+BlueDriver: If you’re experienced with car scanning, then BlueDriver is your best friend.
 It provides an easy-to-use app interface that allows some advanced scanning.

 It supports all third-party apps like Torque Lite, Torque Pro, OBD Auto Doctor, Dashcommand, etc.